peranakanfrancis/mary/content/en/home/featured.md

 title = "Our Story"
 subtitle = """
-The Church of Holy Name of Mary is where anyone can be transformed by the story of Jesus.
-Come worship Jesus with us, you may come in as a stranger but you’ll leave as family.
+Church of The Holy Name of Mary is a Catholic church.
 """

 [content]